Journal Policies

 The Editorial Team provides peer reviewers with an anonymized copy of the manuscript and any accompanying data files, along with a brief description of the criteria on which they should base their evaluation.

 Decisions on article acceptance following peer review are taken by the Managing Editor on the basis of the feedback from the reviewers.
-If accepted into the journal, the editing and translation of an article is overseen by the ILR Editorial Team.
+If accepted into the journal, the editing and translation of an article is overseen by the Editorial Team.

 Conflicts of interest